Jp-mainieri/a001/README.md

 # a001
  Results Summary Component - Frontendmentor.io activity

-  only Html and Css was used in this project
+  Only Html and Css was used in this project

+  Link of the project -- https://jp-mainieri.github.io/a001/